balajeetm/balajeetm.github.io/_posts/2017-02-17-maven-safe-haven.markdown

 <img style="text-align: center" src="/assets/2017-02-17/noMavenNoob.jpg">

-I've written a sample project explaining the use of maven and the concepts that I've explained above [here]().
-Do have a look.<br>
+I've written a [sample project on github](http://github.balajeetm.com/maven-safe-haven) explaining the use of maven, a custom repository, conflict resolution and pretty much all the above concepts discussed so far.<br>
+Do have a look.
+It should surely give you more clarity<br>

+That's it for now.
 Have fun and keep smiling until we catch up next time.